-The first appearance was as a serialized novel, published in Cassell’s Magazine from March through October 1919.
+The first appearance of THE ANCIENT ALLAN was as a serialized novel, published in Cassell’s Magazine from March through October 1919.
 Albert Morrow created 18 illustrations for the serialization.

 McKay, Scott, and Whatmore claim that Cassell and Company published the first edition in book-form in London on February 12, 1920.
 Only 8 of Morrow's 18 illustrations are in this edition.
 There are no ads at the end of the book.
 McKay and Scott claim that 12,500 copies were printed.
 The last page has a date-code of 120 (January 1920).

 Longmans, Green and Company published the first American edition March 25, 1920.
 McKay and Scott both agree on the publication date in New York.
 Longmans claims it published this novel in February 1920 (see below).
 The American edition has a full-color frontispiece by Enos B. Comstock.
 The ads at the end of the book are not dated.